Mount Hawley Auxiliary Airport

 Mount Hawley Auxiliary Airport (FAA LID: 3MY) is a public use airport located seven nautical miles (13 km) north of the central business district of Peoria, a city in Peoria County, Illinois, United States.
 It is owned by the Greater Peoria Airport Authority.
 According to the FAA's National Plan of Integrated Airport Systems for 2009–2013, it is categorized as a general aviation facility.

 Facilities and aircraft

 Mount Hawley Auxiliary Airport covers an area of 84 acre at an elevation of 786 feet (240 m) above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 4,000 by 60 feet (1,219 x 18 m).

-The airport is served by an FBO.
+The airport is served by an fixed-base operator.
 Besides fuel, the FBO offers catering, a lounge, refreshments, supplies, a weather briefing station, and a courtesy car.

 For the 12-month period ending April 30, 2020, the airport had 21,000 aircraft operations, an average of 57 per day: 99% general aviation and 1% air taxi.
 At that time, there were 51 aircraft based at this airport: 45 single-engine and 6 multi-engine airplanes.

+Ground transportation

+While no public transit service is provided directly to the airport, Greater Peoria Mass Transit District provides bus service nearby.